 TGbe editor: Please update the following paragraph in this subclause as shown below:

-The DTIM Count subfield and the DTIM Period subfield are as defined in 9.4.2.5 (TIM element) and carry the DTIM count and DTIM period, respectively, for the reported AP
+The DTIM Count subfield and the DTIM Period subfield carry the DTIM count and DTIM period, respectively, for the reported AP.
+The subfields are as defined in 9.4.2.5 (TIM element) if the reported AP does not correspond to a nontransmitted BSSID or as defined in 9.4.2.72 (Multiple BSSID-Index element) if the reported AP corresponds to a nontransmitted BSSID.

 Fix 2: Text in 9.4.2.72 missing the case when ML probe carries complete profile